 Let's look fora pair of numbers whose product equals the free term in the expression, and whose sum equals the coefficient of the first-degree term, meaning two numbers m,n that satisfy:

-m⋅n=16m+n=−10From the first requirement, namely - the multiplication, we notice that the product of the numbers we're looking for must yield a positive result, therefore we can conclude that both numbers must have the same sign, according to multiplication rules, and now we'll remember that the possible factors of 16 are the number pairs 4 and 4, 2 and 8, or 16 and 1.
-Meeting the second requirement, along with the fact that the signs of the numbers we're looking for are identical will lead to the conclusion that the only possibility for the two numbers we're looking for is:
+m⋅n=16m+n=−10From the first requirement, namely - the multiplication, we observe that the product of the numbers we're looking for must yield a positive result, therefore we can conclude that both numbers must have the same sign, according to multiplication rules.
+Remember that the possible factors of 16 are the number pairs 4 and 4, 2 and 8, or 16 and 1.
+Meeting the second requirement, along with the fact that the signs of the numbers we're looking for are identical leads us to the conclusion that the only possibility for the two numbers we're looking for is:

 {m=−8n=−2